 The University Child Development Center will communicate our operational postures with internal departments via emails and phone calls to inform them of any changes or concerns or needs.

 Department of Human Services

+Department of Health

+The University Child Development Center will contact DOH when there is a confirmed case of COVID-19 and adhere to their direction to close a classroom, close the Center, or remain open.

 Office of Child Development and Early Learning